 Droopy Nose Rhinoplasty Procedure

 Your surgeon can use a number of surgical techniques to perform nasal tip rotation, or nose tip lift, via rhinoplasty.
-Surgeons often use the open rhinoplasty technique for this procedure as opposed to a closed rhinoplasty.
+Surgeons often use an open rhinoplasty technique for this procedure as opposed to a closed rhinoplasty.
 Open rhinoplasties feature incisions on the interior of the nose as well as the exterior of the nose along its bottom edge.

 Surgical solutions for nasal tip ptosis include: